Cultural Diplomacy is when you put in the Foreground an Exchange of Ideas around things that People Naturally Love

 Amb.
-Andreas Benjamen Dawid Guibeb, Ambassador of Namibia in Berlin, talks to Berlin GlobalAugust 29th, 2016
+Andreas Benjamen Dawid Guibeb, Former Ambassador of Namibia in Berlin, talks to Berlin GlobalAugust 29th, 2016

 On the 22nd of July 2016, a team from the ICD had the pleasure of meeting Amb.
 Andreas Benjamen Dawid Guibeb, the Ambassador of the Republic of Namibia in Berlin.
 During the interview we had the opportunity to gain a deeper understanding of German-Namibian relations and the diplomatic work of his Excellency.
 We discussed the substantial role that cultural diplomacy can play in the field of international relations, as a means towards the promotion of global peace, intercultural understanding and tolerance.
 Furthermore, we discovered how music and fine arts can contribute to the same, through practical examples that his Excellency shared with us, drawn from his long diplomatic experience.

 At the beginning of the interview we discussed the Ambassador’s long and successful career and asked his Excellency to discuss the most challenging missions and tasks entrusted to him during his career.

 His Excellency referred, first and foremost, to the very challenging position in which he served at the beginning of his career, being the 1st Permanent Secretary of the Ministry of Foreign Affairs of Namibia, at the early age of 34 years old.
 His Excellency recalled the high expectations the Namibian people after the success of the long liberation struggle during the first years of the establishment of the Republic of Namibia.
 Yet, his Excellency commented additionally on several challenging positions in which he had served, such as that of being the CEO of Air Namibia, and he noted that, in his perception, each position had its own significant challenges which contributed to his personal development and they included tasks that added value to Namibia.